KomathiK22/Learnings/README.md

 3. check remote respositry version cmd>git remote -v

-4. Get the latest from the branch on github- push - send latest from repo, fetch the latest from the branch cmd>
 ------------ git <command> -h - gives the help onthe given command
    >echo Hello World! > Readme.md

+4.git add . [adds all the files with the changes to the staging area] cmd>git add .

-6. commits  has a hashKey so its always available and can be reverted, but always remains with same hashKey cmd> $ git commit -m "initial Commit from gitbash" Error-----------------
+6. git commit -commits  has a hashKey so its always available and can be reverted, but always remains with same hashKey cmd> $ git commit -m "initial Commit from gitbash" Error-----------------
 Author identity unknown